crunchingdata/Emilio_Portfolio/README.md

 * Preprocessed data from daily open and close prices to daily return with Python and library Pandas.
 * Model 1 for the weekly return estimation through flexible timeperiod selection and equaly weighted year relevanz for the return.
 * Model 2 for the weekly return estimation through flexible retrospective timeperiod selection and exponential weighted year relevanz for the return.
-* Model 3 for conrol of Model 2 through same timeperiod as Model 2 and weighted year relevanz implemented with the Formula for Exponential Moving Average (EMA).
+* Model 3 for control of Model 2 through same timeperiod as Model 2 and weighted year relevanz implemented with the Formula for Exponential Moving Average (EMA) for the return.
 * Crossmodel of Model 1 and Model 2 for more security of the forecast.